Rules & Regulations for Onondaga County Pistol License Holders

 - A bill of sale must be supplied as follows:

-- If the weapon was bought from an individual, you must bring in a notarized bill of sale including name and address of the individual from whom the weapon was purchased and proof of a trigger lock.
+- If the weapon was bought from an immediate family member, you must bring in a notarized bill of sale including name and address of the individual from whom the weapon was purchased and proof of a trigger lock.

 - If the weapon was purchased from a licensed gun dealer, you must bring in the sales receipt for the weapon, along with a sales receipt for the trigger lock when a new weapon has been purchased.